iwaduarte/cross-post/README.md

     cross-post <url> -p dev hashnode
     ```
 2. `-t, --title [title]` The title by default will be taken from the URL you supplied, however, if you want to use a different title you can supply it in this option.
+3. `-tg, --tags <tags...>` Tags for the article
-3. `-cnu, --canonical-url [canonicalUrl]` Original url the article was published first.
+4. `-c, --canonical-url [canonicalUrl]` Original url the article was published first.
 It is mandatory for SEO
+5. `-i, --image-url [imageUrl]` this will use the image URL you provide as a value for main cover inside your post.
+6. `-si, --skip-image` Skip image main cover.
-4. `-pu, --public` by default, the article will be posted as a draft (or hidden for hashnode due to the limitations of the Hashnode API).
+7. `-pu, --public` by default, the article will be posted as a draft (or hidden for Hashnode).
 You can pass this option to post it publicly.
-5. `-i, --ignore-image` this will ignore uploading an image with the article.
-This helps avoid errors when an image cannot be fetched.
-6. `-is, --image-selector [imageSelector]` this will select the image from the page based on the selector you provide, instead of the first image inside the article.
-This option overrides the default image selector in the configurations.
-7. `-iu, --image-url [imageUrl]` this will use the image URL you provide as a value of the option and will not look for any image inside the article.
-8. `-ts, --title-selector [titleSelector]` this will select the title from the page based on the selector you provide, instead of the first heading inside the article.
-This option overrides the default title selector in the configurations.

 # Configure Authorization